-Programs and services supported by Manitoba Entrepreneurship, Training and Trade that are cost-shared under the LMAPD include: the market Abilities Program, additional Employment and Income Assistance (EIA) Benefits, EIA Work Incentive Program, the market Abilities Fund and Supported Employment programming.
-During this period of transition, service delivery of market Abilities and EIA programs will continue to be provided through Family Services and Labour.
+In 2011/12, responsibility for the market Abilities and Employment and Income Assistance Programs transferred from Family Services and Labour to Entrepreneurship, Training and Trade.
+These programs are eligible for cost-sharing under the LMAPD and include: the market Abilities Program, additional Employment and Income Assistance (EIA) Benefits, the market Abilities Fund and Supported Employment programming.
+Service delivery of market Abilities and EIA programs continue to be provided through Family Services and Labour.
 The expenditures related to service delivery of these programs will not be claimed under the LMAPD until they have been fully transitioned to Entrepreneurship, Training and Trade.